apache/nuttx-apps/examples/README.txt

   This is a simple network test for verifying client- and server- functionality over UDP.

-  Applications using this example will need to provide an appconfig file in the configuration driver with instruction to build applications
+  Applications using this example will need to enabled the following netutils libraries in the defconfig file:
-  like:

-  CONFIGURED_APPS += uiplib
+    CONFIG_NETUTILS_UIPLIB=y

 examples/uip
 ^^^^^^^^^^^^